nix4cyber/n4c/content/cheatsheets/privesc/docker-evasion.md

 ---
-title: "Docker evasion"
+title: "Docker Evasion"
-description: "Docker Evasion refers to the techniques and exploits used by attackers to escape the confines of a Docker container and gain unauthorized access or elevated privileges on the host system"
+description: "Docker Evasion refers to the techniques and exploits used by attackers to escape the confines of a Docker container and gain unauthorized access or elevated privileges on the host system."
 seo:
-  title: "Docker Evasion"
+  title: "Docker Container Evasion and Privilege Escalation Cheatsheet"
-  description: "Docker Evasion refers to the techniques and exploits used by attackers to escape the confines of a Docker container and gain unauthorized access or elevated privileges on the host system"
+  description: "Essential guide to understanding and testing Docker container evasion techniques.
+Covers exploits used to break out of the containerized environment and gain unauthorized access or root privileges on the host system."
 ---

 Docker Evasion refers to the techniques and exploits used by attackers to escape the confines of a [Docker container](https://www.docker.com/) and gain unauthorized access or elevated privileges on the host system (the machine running the Docker daemon and containers).